rezmes/ProjectRequestManagement/README.md

 gulp bundle - TODO
 gulp package-solution - TODO
 <!-- START -->
+**Project Request Management (PRM)**: **Scenario: Project Request and Execution Process** This document outlines the process for handling project requests, from initial customer contact to project pricing and initiation.
+The process involves several departments, including the Commerce Department and the Technical & Engineering Department. **1.
+Customer Request:** The process begins with the customer informing the Commerce Department of their need for products and services.
+This communication can occur through various channels: a.
+Verbal communication b.
+Formal letter c.
+Participation in tenders **Note:** The primary deliverable is typically multi-month, sometimes multi-year projects.
+These projects encompass both goods consumed during the project and the execution of project services. **2.
+Initial Response (Commerce Department):** Upon receiving a request, the Commerce Department must provide the customer with the following information: a.
+Estimated project duration b.
+Project cost estimate **3.
+Request Submission and Referral (Commerce Department):** The Commerce Department formally registers the customer request within the system and forwards it to the Technical & Engineering Department. **4.
+Technical Assessment (Technical & Engineering Department):** The Technical & Engineering Department shares the request with relevant engineering sub-departments and solicits input regarding their specific areas of expertise.
+This assessment covers the following aspects: a.
+List of necessary activities to fulfill the customer request b.
+Required man-hours, broken down by expertise level (e.g., expert, technician, general worker) c.
+Required materials and tools, with quantities d.
+Required machinery and estimated usage hours e.
+Activity dependencies (predecessor, concurrent, successor) f.
+Any special considerations or potential challenges **5.
+Compilation and Review (Technical & Engineering Department):** The Technical & Engineering Department consolidates the input from the various sub-departments and creates a draft document, which is then submitted to the respective sub-departments for review and approval. **6.
+Finalization and Handover (Technical & Engineering Department):** Once the consolidated document is approved, it is finalized and returned to the Commerce Department for pricing. **7.
+Pricing (Commerce Department):** The Commerce Department individually prices each item listed in the document and multiplies it by the corresponding quantity to determine the total cost per item.
+These totals are then summed to calculate the overall project cost (similar to a pro forma invoice).
+This total cost, along with the project duration provided by the Technical & Engineering Department, forms the basis for the final price and timeline presented to the customer. **Key Considerations:** 1. **Supporting Documentation:** This process will undoubtedly involve supporting documents.
+It is recommended to utilize SharePoint's Document Set feature, along with a form or other suitable mechanism, to manage these documents efficiently.
+2. **Workflow Automation:** The Nintex Workflow Designer 2019 tool is available for workflow automation.
+3. **Environment:** The solution will be implemented in SharePoint 2019 On-Premises.
+The online version is not available.
+4. **Customization:** Customizations will be developed using the SPFx@1.4.1 framework. **Crucially:** SharePoint 2019 - On-premises Dev.
+Env.: `SPFx@1.4.1 (node@8.17.0, react@15.6.2, @pnp/sp@2.0.9, typescript@2.4.2; updates and upgrades are not options)` **Pay close attention to the limitations imposed by the framework version and avoid using commands or external tools incompatible with it.**
 ## Step 1: Create Site Columns (Reusable across lists)

 ### Text Columns